FACT-Finder-Web-Components/documentation/markdown/en/ff-suggest.md

 With the `hidesuggest-onblur` attribute, you can define if the suggest will be closed when the `ff-searchbox` loses focus.
 Values are true/false (default is true).

-The `ff-suggest` is triggered when at least 2 charakters are in the searchbox.
+The `ff-suggest` is triggered when at least 2 characters are in the searchbox.

 ```html
 <input is="ff-searchbox"